Language development in children aged 1 to 3

 In your child’s first 3 years of life, they develop important language skills.
 Here’s how you can help them understand and learn new words.

 A child’s communication skills begin to develop from infancy.
-During their first 12 months, babies learn how to express themselves.
-They explore the sounds of their native language and begin to babble—saying “aaaa” and then “bababa”—as practice.
-Little by little, they start to understand words, and then gradually start to talk.
+Babies learn how to express themselves and explore the sounds of their native language.
+At around 6 months old, they begin to babble—saying “aaaa” and then “bababa”—as practice.
+Little by little, they start to understand words, and then start to talk.

 12 to 18 months

 At this age, children can’t combine words to describe what they see or ask for what they want; therefore, one word can mean several things.
-For example, again is often used in several contexts.
+For example, the word baba can refer to a person (e.g., Daddy), a sippy cup when they are thirsty, or even a favourite blanket.

-During this period, children also understand many more words than they can say.
-They’re able to quickly learn the names of objects and actions that appear or occur in a familiar setting.
+At this point, toddlers understand more words than their speech implies.
+They’re quickly learning the names of objects and actions that appear or occur in familiar settings.
 They understand simple instructions, like “Come here.”

-It’s common for children this age to not say new words every day.
-Once they know about 50 words, their vocabulary begins to grow more quickly.
+It’s common for children this age not to say new words every day.
+In many cases, a child won’t start increasing their vocabulary at a faster rate and stringing words together until they know about 50 words.
 It’s also perfectly normal for them to pronounce words incorrectly.

 In addition, 12-to-18-month-olds are able to recognize certain objects in books and point to them if prompted (e.g., “Where is the kitty?”).